UnifiedPaymentSolutions/everypay-android/README.md

 [1] UI tag for finding
 [2] ServiceListener subclass for resetting listener

+**NOTE That starting form SDK version 1.1.3 we do not collect device info, to comply with Google Privacy Regulations.
+This means that all public APIs that were using deviceInfo does not have this parameter any more.
+See concrete examples below.**

 ### Start the payment flow

 When the user is ready to start, start CardFormActivity: